Malawians await presidential poll result in vote dominated by economic woes - Kahawatungu

-Malawians are waiting to find out who their next president will be as polls have closed in most parts of the country and counting has started.
+Malawians are waiting to find out who their next president will be after Tuesday’s election.

+The electoral commission says it will not announce any results until everything has been checked.
+Malawi Electoral Commission (MEC) chairperson Anabel Mtalimanja said the commission had received about 98% of results.

+Allies of both President Lazarus Chakwera and his main rival, octogenarian former leader Peter Mutharika, have claimed victory.

 If no candidate wins more than half the votes, the top two contenders will head to a run-off.